TrendingTechnology/lingopy/README.md

 ## Contact

-You have questions about the project or want to report a bug or feedback in general?
+You have questions  :grey_question: about the project or want to report a bug :beetle: or feedback in general?
-Open a new issue or contact me directly via sven.eschlbeck@t-online.de
+Open a new issue :triangular_flag_on_post: or contact me directly via sven.eschlbeck@t-online.de